Priscilla Zorrilla, author and holistic coach, headshot for In The Search Bar

 A good place to start

 Some people arrive here after reading an article.
 Others find this page first.
-If you'd like to begin with context, these essays are central to the work.
+If you'd like to begin with context, my essays are central to the work.
 You can start anywhere.
-You'll return to them differently each time."
+You'll return to them differently each time.

 About the author

 This work was created by author and coach, Priscilla Zorrilla.
-It's grounded in observation of lived experience and a strong desire to help people shift from self-abandonment to self-loyalty.
+It's grounded in observation of lived experience and a strong desire to help people shift from suppression to self-loyalty.

-She trained in professional coaching aligned with ICF standards and became certified in holistic coaching—an approach that integrates mental, emotional, spiritual, and physical dimensions of human experience to help clients move forward in deep alignment.
-This brought structure and methodology to the frameworks she'd been developing through lived experience.
+She trained in professional coaching aligned with ICF standards and became certified in holistic coaching which is an approach that integrates mental, emotional, spiritual, and physical dimensions of human experience to help clients move forward in deep alignment.

 Through articles, guided resources, experiential frameworks, and coaching, Priscilla helps people notice where they've been adapting or people-pleasing, and begin choosing themselves instead.

-Her vision is to change how people understand and relate to themselves by giving language to self-abandonment and establishing self-loyalty as a recognized and sought-after way of living.
+Her vision is to change how people understand and relate to themselves by giving language to suppression and establishing self-loyalty as a recognized and sought-after way of living.

 This work contributes to a cultural shift where self-betrayal is no longer normalized and self-trust becomes the baseline.